 Niche Specific Metabolic Adaptations in Cancer.
 Because the tumor microenvironment represents a unique physiological niche, we have taken the approach of dissecting the metabolic interaction of leukocytes with their unique niches.
-We found that the peritoneal cavity is a unique metabolic niche enriched glutamine and glutamate as compared to serum and that resident peritoneal macrophages utilize these fuels to maintain high rates of mitochondrial fitness through a unique engagement of complex II of the electron transport chain (ETC).
+We found that the peritoneal cavity is a unique metabolic niche enriched glutamine and glutamate as compared to serum and that resident peritoneal macrophages utilize these fuels to maintain high rates of mitochondrial fitness through a unique engagement of complex II of the ETC.

 Moreover, we found that resident peritoneal macrophages (pResf) undergo unique metabolic reprogramming when tumors grow in the peritoneal cavity.
 These pResf promote tumor growth by expressing the metabolic enzyme Irg1.

 Lastly, we identified a cancer-associated population of neutrophils that upregulate mitochondrial function to generate NADPH allowing them to suppress T cell activity even when glucose utilization is limiting.
 Together, our data have defined unique metabolic adaptations with substantial impact on cancer inflammation.

 Dr. McVicar obtained his Ph.D. from the Medical College of Virginia, Virginia Commonwealth University, where he studied adoptive immunotherapy of brain tumors.
-He joined the NCI in 1990, completed a postdoctoral fellowship studying leukocyte signaling, and is currently a Senior Investigator in the Cancer and Inflammation Program (CIP).
-He is currently the Deputy Director of the CIP for Basic Research, and in 2016 was appointed as a Deputy Scientific Director for the Center for Cancer Research, the NCI's intramural program.
+He joined the NCI in 1990, completed a postdoctoral fellowship studying leukocyte signaling, and served as a Senior Investigator in the Cancer and Inflammation Program.
+In 2016, Dr. McVicar was appointed as a Deputy Scientific Director for the Center for Cancer Research, the NCI's intramural program.
 He is currently the Acting Chief of the Laboratory of Cancer Immunometabolism.